NEET/JEE Coaching Scholarship

 (ii) Optical isomerism

-(b) Structural isomerism :-
+(b) Structural isomerism:-

-(i) Linkage isomerism E.g and
+(i) Linkage isomerism E.g

-(ii) Ionisation isomerism E.g and
+(ii) Ionisation isomerism E.g

-(iii) Coordination isomerism E.g and
+(iii) Coordination isomerism E.g

-(iv) Solvate isomerism E.g and
+(iv) Solvate isomerism E.g

 No geometrical isomers are possible since the given compound is a bidentate compound.